ilonazajac/FireflyIII-testing/README.md

 # Firefly III Testing Documentation
 This project focuses on the comprehensive testing of the Firefly III application, a leading web-based tool for personal finance management.
 The goal is to validate the functionality, reliability, and user experience of Firefly III through various testing methodologies.

 ## General info

 **Firefly III** is an advanced personal finance management tool that operates online, offering multiple options for controlling budgets, spending, savings, and investments.
 It allows users to create detailed reports, plan transactions and track bank accounts and portfolios in real time.

 This project aims to ensure the robustness and reliability of Firefly III through comprehensive testing.

+## Purpose of testing
+All tests performed were done to practice testing and documentation skills on a sample application.
+I focused on honing skills rather than testing the entire application due to lack of access to **!baseline conditions! warunku wejścia i wyjścia**  of application.

 ## Methodology